dyspop/baywatch/README.md

   },
 ```

-As you can see at a confidence interval of 1 the base result is low and the test is high (just due to randomized sample generation of this particular test run), but as the interval approaches 100 the results flip.
+In the example above it is at a confidence interval of 1 the base result is low and the test is high (just due to randomized sample generation of this particular test run), but as the interval approaches 100 the results flip.
 This can be useful as an eyeballing the test-generated randomization characteristics if you need to call into question the results of the test.
 The variance should be a constant of the inputs so rerunning the test and comparing results here is less useful than simply bumping up the samples to draw parameter.

 ---

+### Cost of Mistakenly Choosing

+`cost_of_mistakenly_choosing` a measure of the probability that choosing the variation will not produce the lift expected (currently `1%` lift is only supported).

 ```
   "cost_of_mistakenly_choosing": {